zriyansh/signoz.io/docs/operate/migration/upgrade-0.8.0.md

 ## First upgrade to 0.8.0

-Follow the plaform specific instructions to upgrade to 0.8.0 and above.
+Follow the platform specific instructions to upgrade to 0.8.0 and above.

 Note that the past data will not be visible on the new application until you run the migration script.